robertoatallah/capstone_project/README.md

 ### Materials & Methods

-Interaction between lncRNAs and miRNAs were predicted with **DIANA-LncBase v3, miRNA-lncRNA targets** (<https://diana.e-ce.uth.gr/lncbasev3/interactions>).\
+Interaction between lncRNAs and miRNAs were taken from **DIANA-LncBase v3, miRNA-lncRNA targets** (<https://diana.e-ce.uth.gr/lncbasev3/interactions>) (Karagkouni et al., 2019).
+It is a reference repository with experimentally supported miRNA targets on non-coding transcripts.
+It catalogues approximately \~500,000 entries, corresponding to \~240,000 unique tissue and cell-type specific miRNA-lncRNA interactions.
+I chose only miRNA with high confidence level.\
-I then intersected the predicted miRNAs with the DEmiRs found previously and obtained miRNAs that I then used in the **mirWalk database**([http://mirwalk.umm.uniheidelberg.de/search_mirnas/](http://mirwalk.umm.uni-heidelberg.de/search_mirnas/)), which is a comprehensive database that provides predicted and validated miRNA binding sites of known genes of human, rat, cow, mouse, and dog.
+I then intersected the predicted miRNAs with the DEmiRs found previously and obtained final miRNAs that I then used in the **mirWalk database** ([http://mirwalk.umm.uniheidelberg.de/search_mirnas/](http://mirwalk.umm.uni-heidelberg.de/search_mirnas/)) (Sticht et al., 2018), which is a comprehensive database that provides predicted miRNA binding sites of known genes of human, rat, cow, mouse, and dog.
 The predicted target genes found in this database search were intersected with my DEmRNAs to find final DEmRNAs.
 The final ceRNA network was visualized using cytoscape.

 ### Results

 From the six DElncRNAs, only four were found to interact with miRNAs by using the DIANA-LncBase database.
 These interactions which are a total 64 can be visualized in the figure 6.
-However 56 unique miRNA were predicted (1 miRNA may interact with many lncRNA), and by taking the intersection of these 56 miRNA with the DEmiRNAs already found before, we will find only three miRNAs interacting with three LncRNAs: hsa-miR-28-5p that interacts with LINC00982; hsa-miR-532-5p that interacts with LINC00944 and hsa-miR-140-5p that interacts with LINC00473.\
+However 56 unique miRNA were predicted (1 miRNA may interact with many lncRNA), and by taking the intersection of these 56 miRNA with the DEmiRNAs already found before, we will find only three miRNAs interacting with three LncRNAs: LINC00982 interacts with hsa-miR-28-5p; hsa-miR-532-5p LINC00944 interacts with hsa-miR-532-5p and LINC00473 interacts with hsa-miR-140-5p.\
 Then using mirWalk database, these three miRNAs have been found to interact with 12,248 target mRNAs.
 By doing the intersection of these predicted mRNAs (which are gene targets) with the 880 differentially expressed mRNAs already found before, and I found 208 genes common between the two, these were the final DEmRNAs.
 267 miRNA-mRNA interactions were selected (because 1 mRNA can be targeted by many miRNA), and combined with the lncRNA-miRNA interaction, I obtained the ceRNA network in figure 7.

 ### Code